dejan-krstic/air-traffic-fe-test/README.md

 ## !important note:
 Master branch and [<b>GitHub Pages</b>](https://dejan-krstic.github.io/air-traffic-fe-test/) display the code written in 48 hours.
 After that time I continued my work on development branch and current changes are:
-- webpack is completely rewritten, and split into webpack.dev.js and webpack.prod.js
+- webpack is completely rewritten, split into webpack.dev.js and webpack.prod.js with added functionalities
 - folders are reorganized
 - using EJS templates for creating index.html
 - importing airplane image and favicon dynamically